 2020 Update - MARCO SPECIALTIES IS SELLING A "QUIET FAN UPDATE" that is NOT a pinmonk Quiet Fan kit, and does not have a custom wire length specifically for the Spike power supplies, no connector (naked wire), no thread cutting screws, and no instructions.
-Basically, it's the DIY fan I linked to in this post - but instead of $10 for an naked fan, they're charging $25.
-I offered them the custom pinmonk kits, but they wanted a larger-than-average cut to bring them in and are just selling the DIY fan for about 3-4x what it costs from Digikey or mouser.
+Basically, it's the DIY fan I linked to in this post - but instead of $10-15 for a naked fan, they're charging $25.
 Buyer beware.

 NOTE: Due to popular demand, a plug and play solution with the custom fan and correct thread-cutting screws is now available if you don't want to bother with the DIY solution outlined in this original post below.
 This is available in my pinside store, Pin Monk (https://pinside.com/pinball/market/shops/1170-pin-monk) and pinmonk.com.
 International isn't working through pinside, so use pinmonk.com to order internationally.
 Otherwise, the DIY instructions to roll your own follow below.
 Here's what the plug n play kit looks like: